On Noticing

 The mind is constantly moving: naming, comparing, anticipating.

 A distracted mind lives in fragments: past, future, elsewhere.
+Attention gathers those fragments into one place, for one moment.

 Nothing has changed.